eigerproject/docs/docs/en/index.md

 ### __Current Features__

 - __Dynamic Typing__: Eiger allows you to write code without worrying about data types.
 Variables are dynamically typed, enabling you to focus on logic rather than type declarations
-- Interpreted Execution: Eiger is an interpreted language, which means the code is executed line-by-line by the interpreted.
+- __Interpreted Execution__: Eiger is an interpreted language, which means the code is executed line-by-line by the interpreted.
 - __Clean Syntax__: The syntax of Eiger is designed to be easy and readable.
 Inspired by the simplicity of languages like Python, it aims to reduce boilerplate code
-- __Standard Libraries__: Eiger has standard libraries that can be includded in your code with one line of code.
+- __Standard Libraries__: Eiger has standard libraries that can be included in your code with one line of code.
 Standard libraries have commonly used code and can help development

 ### __Syntax__
 ```eiger